 Abbreviated as ROI, the return on money invested.
 In betting, this equals the total winnings.

-A reverse forecast (RF) bet is the simplest form of a combination forecast bet, allowing you to select two contenders to finish 1st and 2nd in any order.
-This is also known as a dual forecast bet or a quinella in tote betting.
+A reverse forecast (RF) bet is the simplest form of a combination forecast bet, allowing you to select two contenders to finish 1st and 2nd in a race in any order.

 A roundabout is a wager on three selections, consisting of three singles and three any to come (ATC) doubles.
 If the singles win, double the amount of the stakes placed on them will be staked on the doubles.